We focus on providing our clients with a fun, comfortable and memorable experience while living and traveling safely in the wilderness.

 All wilderness travel contains elements of risk.
 It is our intent to use our training and experience to calculate and minimize the risks that you are exposed to while in the wilderness with us.
 Though all of our guides are trained and certified in first-aid and swift water rescue, as detailed below, our preference and goal is to avoid any incidents by mitigating risks using our professional judgement and making good decisions.

 Every MHO Adventures guide is certified in Wilderness Medical training.
 Lead guides at the Wilderness First-Responder level, assistant guides at the Wilderness Advanced First Aid level, or higher.
 As well, all of our guides for water trips are trained and certified in swift water rescue.

 Each and every MHO Adventures trip is equipped with a first-aid kit, all necessary rescue gear, a satellite phone and a SPOT GPS device as well as an emergency action plan.

 Meals and Menus

 MHO Adventures prides ourselves on serving top quality food to our guests.
 We are committed to providing you with a healthy, hearty and tasty menu.
 We put careful consideration into our menu planning to ensure proper nutrition each and every day of the trip.
-We make every attempt to use local produce for our menus and do much of our own dehydrating and smoking of meats and vegetables.
+We make every attempt to use local produce for our menus and do much of our own dehydrating and vacuum packaging.

-We have much experience in menu planning and will be glad to accommodate any dietary concerns or allergies.
+We are well versed in menu planning and are glad to accommodate any dietary concerns or allergies.
 Please inform us of your needs when registering for a trip.